Thimoteus/Thimoteus.github.io/_posts/2017-11-05-rowlist-double-induction.md

 ```

 In this case, there's a maximum depth of 2 and maximum breadth of 3.
 So what if
-I tried matching the actual command path (like `config set`) against a row-type
+we tried matching the actual command path (like `config set`) against a row-type
 that holds all possible help strings?

 We could do something like this: